What is a phytosanitary certificate?

 An Oregon shipping permit is a certificate issued by ODA that certifies the plant material is regularly inspected and found free of dangerous pests and diseases.
 Plant material shipped out of state must be accompanied by a shipping permit.

-Nursery stock shipped into the state must meet the following requirements:
+Nursery stock shipped into Oregon must meet the following requirements: